-“Several years ago we discovered a molecule on the surface of cancer cells that suppresses the aggressive behavior of breast cancer,” said Dr. Andrew Freywald, Pathology and Laboratory Medicine, one of the lead researchers on the project.
+“Several years ago we discovered that a molecule expressed on the surface of cancer cells suppresses the aggressive behavior of breast cancer,” said Dr. Andrew Freywald, Pathology and Laboratory Medicine, one of the lead researchers on the project.
 “Breast cancer cells obviously don’t like to have this molecule, because it doesn’t benefit them, so they try to get rid of it.
 And, according to our analysis, in the majority of breast cancer tumours, the expression of this molecule is (either) missing or down-regulated compared to normal tissues.”

 The original research was then published in Cancer Research – a high-impact research journal – before Freywald teamed up with Dr. Franco Vizeacoumar from the Division of Oncology and the Saskatchewan Cancer Agency, who is an expert in cancer genomics and systems biology at the CoM.

 “We initiated a collaborative project with Dr. Vizeacoumar, and his lab performed a genome-wide screen in breast cancer cells and found some molecules that, when inhibited, specifically kill cells that abnormally down-regulate, or lose expression, of this molecule,” continued Freywald.
 “Because it’s down-regulated in the majority of breast cancer tumours, we can use the inhibition of these molecules to selectively kill breast cancer cells that have down-regulated this molecule, (which) would give us a therapeutic advantage – so we’d have new targets for treating breast cancer.”